-You might think all financial advisors would put their clients’ needs first and avoid any potential conflicts of interest — but that’s not always the case.
-This is true partly because so many different financial professionals fall under the term “financial advisor.”
+You might think all financial advisors would put their clients’ needs first and avoid conflicts of interest — but that’s not always the case.

-Only some financial advisors must adhere to the fiduciary standard, meaning they must put their clients’ best interest ahead of their own, even if that means recommending strategies that could reduce their own compensation.
+Many different financial professionals fall under the term “financial advisor” only some of them must adhere to the fiduciary standard.
+This standard requires them to put their clients’ best interests ahead of their own, even if that means recommending strategies that could reduce their own compensation.

 Registered investment advisors have this obligation while critics say brokers do not, despite a recent regulation that was intended to strengthen these standards.

 This comes as a surprise to a lot of people: a 2019 survey from the digital wealth manager Personal Capital found that 48% of Americans mistakenly believe that all financial advisors must meet this fiduciary standard.